INDICATION AND IMPORTANT SAFETY INFORMATION

 What is the most important information I should know about EMPAVELI?

-provider or get emergency medical care right away if you get any of these signs and symptoms of a
+- Vaccines reduce the risk of serious infections, but do not prevent all serious infections.
+Call your healthcare provider or get emergency medical care right away if you get any of these signs and symptoms of a serious infection:

 - fever with or without shivers or the chills

 - headache with a stiff neck or stiff back

 - muscle aches with flu-like symptoms

 - clammy skin